WJBC-FM: History

-In 2010, the station changed its call sign to WJBC-FM and began simulcasting the talk radio format on sister station 1230 WJBC (AM) in Bloomington.
+In 2010, the station changed its call sign to WJBC-FM and began simulcasting the talk radio format on sister station WJBC (1230 AM) in Bloomington.
 On August 15, 2014, at 3 pm, WJBC-FM split from the simulcast and became one of the first stations to flip to the new "Nash Icon" country network as 93.7 Nash Icon.